saminiir/saminiir.github.io/_drafts/2016-03-12-lets-code-tcp-ip-stack-2-ipv4-icmp.markdown

 The checksum can be verified by applying the algorithm again and if the result is 0, the data is most likely good.

-## Options field

-## Fragmentation

-Test

-## Attacks on IP

 # Internet Control Message Protocol version 4

-As the Internet Protocol lacked mechanisms for reliability, some way of informing communicating parties of possible error scenarios is required.
+As the Internet Protocol lacks mechanisms for reliability, some way of informing communicating parties of possible error scenarios is required.
 As a result, the _Internet Control Message Protocol_ (ICMP)[^icmpv4-spec] is used for diagnostic measures in the network.
 An example of this is the case where a gateway is not reachable - the network stack that recognizes this sends an ICMP "Gateway Unreachable" message back to the origin.

-## Message Format
+## Header Format

+The ICMP header resides in the payload of the corresponding IP packet.
+The structure of the ICMPv4 header is as follows:

+{% highlight c %}
+struct icmp_v4 {
+    uint8_t type;
+    uint8_t code;
+    uint16_t csum;
+    uint8_t data[];
+} __attribute__((packed));
+{% endhighlight %}

+Here, the `type` field communicates the purpose of the message.
+42 different[^iana-icmp-types] values are reserved for the type field, but only about 8 are commonly used.
+In our implementation, the types 0 (Echo Reply), 3 (Destination Unreachable) and 8 (Echo request) are used.

+The `code` field further describes the meaning of the message.
+For example, when the type is 3 (Destination Unreachable), the code-field implies the reason.
+A common error is when a packet cannot be routed to a network: the originating host then most likely receives an ICMP message with the type 3 and code 0 (Net Unreachable).

+The `csum` field is the same checksum field as in the IPv4 header, and the same algorithm can be used to calculate it.
+In ICMPv4 however, the payload is also included into the checksum.

 ## Messages and their processing

+The actual ICMP payload consists of query/informational messages and error messages.
+First, we'll look at the Echo Request/Reply messages, commonly referred to as "pinging" in networking:

+{% highlight c %}
+struct icmp_v4_echo {
+    uint16_t id;
+    uint16_t seq;
+    uint8_t data[];
+} __attribute__((packed));
+{% endhighlight %}

+The message format is compact.
+The field `id` is set by the sending host to determine to which process the echo reply is intended.
+For example, the process id can be set in to this field.

+The field `seq` is the sequence number of the echo and it is simply a number starting from zero and incremented by one whenever a new echo request is formed.
+This is used to detect if echo messages disappear or are reordered while in transit.

+The `data` field is optional, but often contains information like the timestamp of the echo.
+This can then be used to estimate the round-trip time between hosts..

 ## Checksum

-## Attacks on ICMP

 # Testing the implementation